-Per San Francisco Mayor London Breed’s announcement of a “shelter in place" directive, our internship transitioned to a remote program on March 17, 2020.
-Our interns are providing clinical services remotely from their homes (teletherapy) in accordance with the laws and regulations of the California Board of Psychology and the boards of other states.
+Per San Francisco and University of San Francisco COVID safety recommendations, our internship transitioned to a remote program on March 17, 2020.
+Our interns are providing clinical services remotely from their homes and at the CAPS office (teletherapy) in accordance with the laws and regulations of the California Board of Psychology and the boards of other states.
 The number of hours devoted to weekly training remains unchanged, and interns are receiving the required number of supervision hours through telesupervision and participating in seminars and trainings through videoconferencing.

 Training Philosophy, Program Aims, and Competencies

 The American Psychological Association–accredited program at the University of San Francisco Counseling & Psychological Services (CAPS) provides doctoral internship training in Health Service Psychology (HSP) within a university counseling center context.
 Best described as a practitioner model, an emphasis is placed on grounding clinical practice in theory and research and the development of mentoring relationships with supervising psychologists.